Amplifying Feedback

 The above “Arctic heating feedback” is reversible.
 It would become the “Arctic cooling feedback” and amplify cooling if cooling occurred.

-* More reflection & less absorption of sunlight
+More sunlight reflected & Less absorption of sunlight

-The current exceptionally high level of greenhouse gases in our atmosphere means that we are unlikely to see any global cooling, so we are unlikely to see any amplification of global cooling.
+The current exceptionally high levels of greenhouse gases in our atmosphere mean we are unlikely to experience any global cooling.
+Therefore, we are unlikely to see any amplification of global cooling.

 Other global heating feedback cycles are also reversible, e.g., the water vapour feedback.
 Some feedback cycles are not reversible, e.g., the methane release feedback.